miqueasmd/HealthyRemote/readme.md

    docker build -t healthyremote .
    ```

+2. Make sure you have a `.env` file in the project root with your environment variables (e.g. `DATABASE_URL`, `OPENAI_API_KEY`).

-2. Run the container:
+3. Run the container:
    ```sh
    docker run -p 8501:8501 --env-file .env healthyremote
    ```

-3. Access the application at `http://localhost:8501`
+4. Open your browser and go to `http://localhost:8501` to access the application.

 ### Using Docker Compose
-1. Start the application using the provided docker-compose.yml:
+If you have a `docker-compose.yml` file, you can start the application with:
    ```sh
    docker-compose up
    ```

-2. Access the application at `http://localhost:8501`
+Then access the app at `http://localhost:8501`.

 ## Deployment
 To deploy the application to Streamlit Cloud: